Your Tetraktys Spread

 The Creator Card explores that which drives you in new directions.

-Seven of Swords Reversed
+Four of Swords

 The Sustainer Card depicts that which helping you remain balanced and healthy.